There’s always something going on in Dyslexia Superpower Land!

 My mission is to create a world where no dyslexic thinks they are stupid because their brain works differently.
 As a result I created a selection of fun workshops, camps, and private coaching sessions throughout the year for kids and teens focusing on the awesomeness of dyslexia.

-There are many wonderful programs out there right now to help your dyslexic child read, write, learn their multiplication tables etc. However, the problem is that none of these programs focus on two major things: the fact that dyslexia can be so isolating and cause low self-confidence.
+There are many wonderful programs out there right now to help your dyslexic child read, write, learn their multiplication tables etc. However, the problem is that none of these programs focus on two major things: the fact that dyslexia can be so isolating and that it can cause low self-confidence.
 And this is a giant issue because self-confidence is at the root of everything.
-Think about it–whether your child thinks they are good enough at something or not good enough is going to determine two very important things: how they feel about themselves and the risks they take on a daily basis.
-And to clarify, by risks I don’t mean dangerous ones, I mean things like raising their hand in class when they aren’t 100% sure of the answer, giving that difficult math problem a go, or attempting a shot during a basketball game.
-Of course reading and writing are important, but without self-confidence as a base for these skills to build of off succeeding is so much harder.
+Why?
+Because whether your child thinks they are good enough at something or not good enough is going to determine the risks they take on a daily basis which in turn relates to their quality of life.
+And to clarify, by risks I don’t mean dangerous ones, I mean things like raising their hand in class when they aren’t 100% sure of the answer, giving that difficult math problem a go, or outside school such as on the basketball court giving that hard shot a try.

-Noticing this giant hole I created a program to solve the issue: Dyslexic Superhero Coaching
+Noticing this giant hole I decided to create a program to solve the issue: KAPOW!
+Dyslexic Superhero Coaching.

 Let’s be clear here on what this program isn’t: